kim-allen-hero.webp

 7 PM–9 PM EST

-Open to all levels of experience.
+This series is open to students with all levels of experience.
 Each class begins with a period of zazen (silent meditation).

 The cost for this dharma study series is offered in tiered pricing.
 Please offer as much as you’re able when registering, knowing that your generous contribution allows us to make the dharma available to everyone.